 - Modeling the possible effects of a Newberg-Dundee bypass on inducing additional development in Yamhill County.
 The potential for induced growth resulting from the construction of the bypass has been a significant issue in the bypass planning process.
 The model was used successfully to evaluate the nature and general magnitude of induced growth effects.
 The results were very important to the land use exceptions process and subsequent court appeal.

 - Modeling the economic effects of deteriorating bridges on the Oregon economy.
 The model was used to evaluate the economic effects of several approaches to the bridge problem, including no repairs and using load restrictions.
 Modeling revealed a program carefully staging the repairs of key bridges would provide 90% of the economic benefits of repairing all the bridges for nearly half the cost.
 This staging plan formed the basis of the Bridge Delivery Program funded by the Oregon Legislature.

-Development of the Oregon Statewide Integrated Model was conducted through the Transportation Land Use Modeling Improvement Program established under the broader Oregon Modeling Improvement Program begun in 1994.
+Development of the Oregon Statewide Integrated Model was conducted through the Transportation Land Use Modeling Improvement Project established under the broader Oregon Modeling Improvement Program begun in 1994.

 2nd Generation Statewide Model